cvalverdecr/cvalverdecr/README.md

 ### Hi there 👋

+Mi name is Carlos Valverde, I'm an apassionate from computer science from San José, Costa Rica 🇨🇷

+With some years of expirience in Microsoft technologies and now using new technologies, willing to learn new stuff everyday and help people get into technology.

+🌱 I’m currently learning React Native, DotNet Core, Xamarin, Android.

+⚡  Fun fact: I like cyclism (Road & MTB), also the Crossfit

 <!--
 **cvalverdecr/cvalverdecr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.